mcandre/painbow/README.md

 # ABOUT

 painbow is a scalable rainbow table, able to handle petabytes of passwords and hashes.
-Just point painbow to a cluster and enter some passwords to index.
+Just point painbow to a Cassandra cluster node and enter some passwords to index.

 # EXAMPLES